Onit Documentation

 Before we get started, it’s important to understand what overall role the Wizard is designed to play.

 The Wizard is only intended to initially create an App with very basic functionality.
-In other words, once you complete the Wizard, your new App won’t be able to do very much - the Wizard just gets you off the ground.
+In other words, once you complete the Wizard, your new App won’t be able to do very much; the Wizard just gets you off the ground.

 To expand an App’s functionality past this point, you’ll mostly do so outside of the Wizard on your App’s Advanced Designer page.
 From this page, you can do things like set up routing rules, build email notifications, create buttons and user interface actions, and much more.